bktujwol/CT-Commerce/readme.txt

 == Frequently Asked Questions ==

-= Why page are not displaying propely? =
+= Why page are not displaying properly? =

 Plugin is set to use post name as part of permalink .
-If your pages are not displaying properly go settings->permalinks and select Post Name and save it.
+If your pages are not displaying properly go to page Settings->Permalinks and select Post Name and save it.

 = Why Product Cart/Discount/User registration/Product Category Widgets is not displaying? =

 For above widgets to display you need to got to widget section in admin panel and add all the widgets to display in either footer or sidebar section.

+= Why menu is displaying too many pages? =
+Plugin uses Pages architecture for different functionalities so it has many built in pages which displays on default menu.
+However it comes with built in menu , to use it go to menu section in appearance section on admin panel and set it to Main and save it.

 == Screenshots ==
 1. Featured product page